-The TOP Cleave focusing optics are processing optics for quickly cutting transparent materials such as glass or sapphire.
+The TOP Cleave-2 focusing optics are processing optics for high-dynamic cutting of transparent materials, for example glass or sapphire.

 Ultrashort laser pulses are not only ultrashort; they also achieve peak values for pulse qualities such as energy and power.
 To ensure that the correct pulse is applied on the workpiece despite the peak intensity, special beam guidance and formation elements are required.
 TRUMPF offers beam switches, deflectors, beam expanders and polarisation optics that are optimised for use with ultrashort pulse lasers.

 TruMicro deflectors are suitable for ultrashort laser pulses for guiding the laser beam while maintaining the pulse parameters.